my bloghead 14-Mind Pollution

 Stranger from another planet welcome to our hole

-Just strap on your guitar and we'll play some rock 'n roll
+Just strap on your guitar and we'll play some rock 'n roll'

-I know the song in my opinion is about a prison sentence and what it is like to do something a bit different from the norm and be outcast for following your beliefs but somehow for me it felt so familiar.
-No matter what anyone says for some reason being diagnosed with cancer is like crossing an unknown borderline.
+Now, somehow, for me this all felt oh so familiar.
+No matter what anyone says for some reason being diagnosed with cancer is like crossing that unknown borderline.
 A step into the unknown.
 You are entering an area in your life you have not been prepared for.
-Can you imagine being put in prison for something you did not do?
+It can feel like you have been given a life prison sentence and accepting that sentence can be a hard pill to swallow.
+So, how do you fight and deal with such a sentence?

-The aim in life is for us all is to enjoy good health and wellbeing and most of us will hopefully experience this.
-I know I enjoyed that health and wellbeing for nearly sixty years (with the odd so called normal ups and downs) but since my cancer diagnosis, I felt that I to had been given a sentence that 'stuck fast' and over the past eleven months or so I to have been cautiously peering round that corner wiping a few tears from my eyes in the hope that my world would last and that I to have become that stranger from another planet having to play my own brand of rock n roll.
+But since my cancer diagnosis, I felt that I to had been given that sentence and over the past eleven months or so I to have been cautiously peering round that dark corner, wiping tears from my eyes in the hope that my world would last and that I to be rescued from this turmoil.

-Remember Les Dawson dressed up as a lady out the back garden gossiping to her neighbour?
-Whenever they raised a sensitive issue, they talked and mumbled quietly.
-Nowadays there is greater understanding of cancer to hopefully eradicate this and over the past twenty years or so there have been great advances in cancer medicine and more publicity but I still detect that little whisper during conversations when the person has to say the word 'cancer'.
+Nowadays there is a greater understanding of cancer which will hopefully eradicate this stigma and over the past twenty years or so there have been great advances in cancer medicine and more publicity as well.
+But I still detect that little whisper during conversations when the person has to say the word 'cancer'.
+"Eddy, how's your cancer ?

 We all have the right to self expression and sometimes it can be a powerful tool for a sufferer to utilise.

 I was raised as a good old fashioned working class lad.
 A 'westy' or someone from the west coast of Scotland.
-A time when, if you had a 'trouble', you were told just to 'get on with it' or 'get a grip of yourself' or 'it could be worse' or 'men don't cry over that'.
+A time when, if you had a 'trouble', you were told just to 'get on with it' or 'get a grip of yourself' or 'it could be worse' or 'men don't cry over things like that'.
 The very thought of admitting to others and/or even yourself that you had a problem of the mind, appeared to place scorn upon you and is still prevalent in todays society.

 Take when I was a child.
 Only four years old.
 I asked for a peddle car for Christmas and was told I would get it on the big day.
 There I was counting down the days and when I woke up that special morning to open the presents I noticed that under all the wrapping paper there was not one big enough to cover my peddle car.
 To say I was disappointed is an under statement.
 I remember for days before, telling my 'pals' about this peddle car.
 But when I went out to play that very day, they said ' Where's the fancy, dancey peddle car you were bumming about?
 Your just full of it Gemmell."
 The shame I felt was unbelievable so I ran off to tell someone I looked up to, an older person who just looked at me with a stern look and said "get a grip of yourself son, be a man and stop that whimpering."
 Or words to that effect.
 I had nowhere else to turn to as I did not know how to let others know how I felt so i just had to 'suck it up.'
 Years of sucking it up can take its toll on the fragile minds of us humans and sometimes it takes something extraordinary (in my case cancer) to shock us out of it.